Veronica Guerin (film): Production

 The film was shot on location in Dublin and in Naas in County Kildare, with some scenes also being shot near Newtownmountkennedy in County Wicklow.

-Colin Farrell makes an appearance as a heavily tattooed young man Guerin briefly engages in conversation about a soccer match.
+Colin Farrell makes an appearance as a heavily tattooed young man Guerin briefly engages in conversation about a football match.

 Critical reception

 Veronica Guerin received mixed reviews from critics.
 On Rotten Tomatoes, it has an approval rating of 53% based on 142 reviews, with an average rating of 5.9/10.
 The site's consensus states: "Cate Blanchett gives another great performance in a movie that doesn't shed much light on its title character."
 On the review aggregator website Metacritic, the film had an average score of 55 out of 100, based on 33 reviews from film critics, indicating "mixed or average reviews".

 A. O. Scott of The New York Times called the film "a flat-footed, overwrought crusader-against-evil melodrama, in which Ms. Blanchett's formidable gifts as an actress are reduced to a haircut and an accent.
 Neither Mr. Schumacher nor Jerry Bruckheimer ... is famous for subtlety, and you expect a movie like this to sacrifice a measure of nuance to be appropriately rousing and emphatic.
 But the filmmakers have succeeded in making Guerin's fascinating story tedious and formulaic, and in making a real-life drama seem as phony as mediocre television ...
 [T]he storytelling is so clumsy that very little intrigue develops.
 Nor does much genuine emotion, a defect that Mr. Schumacher tries to overcome with clever editing and loud, swelling music.
 Veronica Guerin is disappointing in its lazy glibness; it wastes a somber and heroic story that could have made a fine movie."

-Roger Ebert of the Chicago Sun-Times noted, "Cate Blanchett plays Guerin in a way that fascinated me for reasons the movie probably did not intend.
+Roger Ebert of the Chicago Sun-Times gave it three stars out four and noted: "Cate Blanchett plays Guerin in a way that fascinated me for reasons the movie probably did not intend.
 I have a sneaky suspicion that director Joel Schumacher and his writers ... think of this as a story of courage and determination, but what I came away with was a story of bone-headed egocentrism ...
 The film ends with the obligatory public funeral, grateful proles lining the streets while type crawls up the screen telling how much Guerin's anti-drug crusade accomplished.
 These are standard prompts for us to get a little weepy at the heroism of this brave martyr, but actually I think Blanchett and Schumacher have found the right note for their story."